The housekeeping proteome

 Table 1.
 The genes with expression in all tissues.

 Housekeeping proteins exist in all classes of proteins, but some classes are clearly overrepresented.
 The table below gives some examples of well-known housekeeping proteins.

 An easily understood class of housekeeping proteins are those involved in the genetic machinery of gene expression, e.g. RNA polymerases and ribosomal proteins, essential for transcribing and translating the DNA into proteins.
 It is intuitive that without these genes the cell and organism cannot function at all.

-The RNA polymerases are enzymes responsible for synthesizing RNA copies from a DNA template, by the process of transcription.
-In eukaryotic cells transcription take place in the cell nucleus, as illustrated in the images below, the protein is distinctly present in the nucleus of every cell.
+The RNA polymerases are enzymes responsible for synthesizing RNA copies from a DNA template by the process of transcription.
+In eukaryotic cells, transcription takes place in the cell nucleus, illustrated in the images below showing distinct staining of RNA polymerase II subunit A (POLR2A) in the nucleus of every cell.
 Some of these RNA transcripts are further processed into messenger RNAs (mRNA), the direct templates for any protein, which are exported to the cytoplasm where translation takes place.
-Out of the 29 polymerase proteins (KEGG PATHWAY: hsa03020), 24 are found to be expressed in all tissues.
+Out of the 30 polymerase proteins (KEGG PATHWAY: hsa03020), 29 are found to be expressed in all tissues.

 Figure 1.
 Immunohistochemical staining showing the nuclear localization of the polymerase protein POLR2A